iteratec/sphero-rallye-server/README.md

 #### End time of the next round

-In the end of each round the server will send the end time of each round to the topic `<global topic prefix>/roundEnd`
+In the end of each round the server will send the end time of each round to the topic `<global topic prefix>/roundEnd`.
+Date will be formatted with RFC1123Z (e.g. `Tue, 28 Aug 2018 13:35:01 +0200`).

 Were
 * `<global topic prefix>` can be configured in config file under path `mqtt.topicPrefix`

-#### Next possible moves for each player
+#### Next possible Action types for each player

 In the end of each round the server will produce a number of random ActionTypes for each of the participatory players.
 As well number of actions per round as the participatory players can be configured in config file.

-The number of possible ActionTypes will be published to different topics for each player: `<global topic prefix>/<player name>/possibleActionTypes`
+The number of possible ActionTypes will be published to different topics for each player: `<global topic prefix>/<player name>/possibleActionTypes`.
+The possible types are `ROLL`, `ROTATE` and `SET_RGB`.

 Where
 * `<global topic prefix>` can be configured in config file under path `mqtt.topicPrefix`